Clyde Christensen

-Clyde Christensen (born January 28, 1956) is an American football coach, currently working as an Offensive Analyst at his alma mater, North Carolina.
+Clyde Christensen (born January 28, 1956) is an American football coach, currently working as an associate head coach at Appalachian State.
+Prior to his tenure at Appalachian State, Christensen spent two seasons at his alma mater North Carolina with head coach Mack Brown.
 A decorated assistant coach, Christensen has experience coaching collegiately and in the NFL ranks.
-Before returning to Chapel Hill, Christensen most recently was the quarterbacks coach for the Tampa Bay Buccaneers, where he worked with legendary QB Tom Brady.
+Before returning to Chapel Hill, Christensen most recently was the quarterbacks coach for the Tampa Bay Buccaneers, where he worked with legendary quarterback Tom Brady.
 He has also coached for the Indianapolis Colts, where he mentored and developed Peyton Manning and Andrew Luck.
 Christensen has been a part of two Super Bowl-winning teams, XLI with the Colts and LV with the Buccaneers.

 Personal life

-Christensen is married to Debbie Christensen.
-They have three daughters: Rachel, Rebecca, and Ruth.
+Christensen is married to Debbie Christensen and they have three daughters.
 Christensen is a Christian.